-Three other state planning documents were considered in developing the PY19 Annual Action Plan: the Rhode Island Regional Analysis of Impediments to Fair Housing (2015), the Rhode Island Statewide Economic Development Plan (2014) and Opening Doors Rhode Island (2012).
-Table III describes how the goals of each plan overlap with the goals of the 2015-2019 Strategic Plan, the component of the 2015-2019 Consolidated Plan that outlines the priority needs, goals, outcomes and strategies described in this Annual Action Plan.
+Three other state planning documents were considered in developing the PY20 Annual Action Plan: the Rhode Island Regional Analysis of Impediments to Fair Housing, the State of Housing in Rhode Island and Opening Doors.
+Table III describes how the goals of each plan overlap with the goals of the 2020-2024 Strategic Plan, the component of the 2020-2024 Consolidated Plan that outlines the priority needs, goals, outcomes and strategies described in this Annual Action Plan.